 What to cover and what not to cover

 It is a time to take stock: to jettison bad points and concentrate on good ones.
 Closing submissions should not lose the attention of the tribunal and good presentation is very important.
-A list of agreed issues is often a useful blueprint for the presentation of written submissions and tribunals will sometimes order the issues to be dealt with in the same order so both sides’ arguments on a particular point can be easily compared.
+A list of agreed issues is often a useful blueprint for the presentation of written submissions and tribunals will sometimes give directions to this end or order the issues to be dealt with in the same order, or both, so that the arguments of both sides on a particular point can be easily compared.

 Nowadays, counsel often ask for longer than needed openings, and plan to use the balance (of the hearing week) on cross-examinations.
 The possibility of doing an oral closing is just that, if time allows, with the offer of post-hearing briefs increasingly being seen as a good alternative.

 But they are not.
 There is also no substitute for closing arguments.
 This is because there is no better way for counsel to engage with the tribunal on open issues.
 Closings provide the ideal forum to answer the arbitrator’s questions and to tie a party’s case to the evidence as it developed over the hearing.
-Good counsel will sacrifice set piece openings and unnecessary cross-examination in order to maximise the benefit of dealing with the tribunal’s question during closing submissions.
+Good counsel will sacrifice set-piece openings and unnecessary cross-examination to maximise the benefit of dealing with the tribunal’s question during closing submissions.

-As a rule of thumb, for a one-week hearing, try always to reserve the Friday (all, or half of it) for oral closings.
+As a rule of thumb, for a one-week hearing, try always to reserve the Friday (all or half of it) for oral closings.
 Prepare and hand out a written, point-form slide deck, in which all essential points are summarised.
-Include, in an electronic version of the deck, hyperlinks to relevant transcript passages, exhibits, witness statements, expert reports and authorities.
-And at the beginning of the week, ask the tribunal, to identify particular points, or questions it would like to see dealt with in closings later in the week.
+In an electronic version of the deck, include hyperlinks to relevant transcript passages, exhibits, witness statements, expert reports and authorities.
+And at the beginning of the week, ask the tribunal to identify particular points or questions it would like to see dealt with in closings later in the week.
 Finally, time the length of your closing in the knowledge that the tribunal is bound to ask questions and to test you.
 If your time allotment is three hours, make sure that it takes you no more than two hours to cover your deck.
 This will leave you the extra hour that you will need to respond to and engage with the tribunal.

 Post-hearing briefs are rarely a good alternative.
 Almost every tribunal will have its initial deliberation immediately after the oral hearing (often they will have exchanged preliminary views in the process of identifying questions they wish counsel to deal with).
 And the best chairman will have reserved time to tackle the award immediately after the hearing.
 This means that the award will largely be written by the time post-hearing briefs arrive.
-And the reality is that they seldom sway a tribunal from the initial views it has reached at the close of the hearing.– J William Rowley QC, 20 Essex Street Chambers
+And the reality is that they seldom sway a tribunal from the initial views it has reached at the close of the hearing.

 - Good advocacy is to make the point briefly and emphatically.
 Written submissions often run into hundreds of pages and the good points get lost among repetition and irrelevancy.
 It is, as ever, the quality not the quantity that counts, and often shorter submissions that are well reasoned are more effective.